-It took me years to wrap my head around the idea of not having a permanent home.
-My brain incessantly wandered amongst the big philosophical questions like what do I do with my stuff, how will I make friends, what to do about food, and so forth.
-But the one question that I just couldn’t shake was how to get mail while traveling.
+While all cats are inherently wild at heart, we are also used to having our own territory.
+In fact, when planning a nomadic lifestyle with my human companion, it took months to wrap my head around the idea of not having a permanent home.
+My brain incessantly wandered amongst the big philosophical questions like what do I do with my cat toys, how to make new friends, maintenance of my strict diet, and so forth.
+However, as a middle-aged cat who manages multiple business affairs, I worried most about how to get my mail while traveling.

 Having a mailing address is an assumption made by more parts of society than I ever realized!
 There are several institutions (mostly financial) that even require a residential address to do business.
 So naturally, this was my first big question to tackle.
 Let’s look at some common ways that digital nomads receive the mail.